devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 Once you have completed the above tasks you should have a dashboard that looks something like the following.

 ![Dashboard with logging](dashboardWithLogging.png)

-Screenshot the dashboard and submit it to the associated Canvas assignment.